-The archeology of Gogol’s geographical ideas and analysis of the intertextual relations between the authors fiction and geographical sources he used made it possible to discover the new aspects of his landscapes created on the basis of geograpgical descriptions of nature and maps.
-It is commonly assumed that Gogol’s landscapes were works of fantasy, endowed with mythological and folkloristic images of nature, or as manifestation of his romantic attitude.
-The book argues that Gogol’s landscapes, though ingenious in their poetics, are aimed for the historically and geographicalally precise representation of nature to express the spirit of peoples and reflect their history and culture, as it was explicated by J. G. Herder and F. W. J. Schelling.
-The research reveals that to be precise geographicalally, according to Gogol, meant to use maps and geographical accounts.
-Thus, Gogol shared the same fascination for science with other romantic authors (for example, Novalis, William Wordsworth, Samuel Taylor Coleridge), and considered it as the spring of poetic inspiration.
+The archeology of Gogol’s geographical ideas and analysis of the intertextual relations between the author’s fiction and geographical sources used made it possible to discover new aspects of his landscapes created on the basis of geographical descriptions of nature and maps.
+It is commonly assumed that Gogol’s landscapes were works of fantasy, endowed with mythological and folkloric images of nature, or manifestations of his romantic attitude.
+The book argues that Gogol’s landscapes, though ingenious in their poetics, are aimed for the historically and geographicalally precise representation of nature to express the spirit of the people and reflect their history and culture, as it was explicated by J. G. Herder and F. W. J. Schelling.
+The research reveals that in order to be precise geographically, according to Gogol, one needs to use maps and geographical accounts.
+Thus, Gogol shared the same fascination for science as did other romantic authors (for example, Novalis, William Wordsworth, Samuel Taylor Coleridge), and considered it to be the spring of poetic inspiration.

-Gogol and the Geographical Imagination of Romanticism is a case study: the book deals with one author and one short period in the development of Russian Romanticism.
-Nonetheless, due to the fact that Gogol’s romantic conception of geography as well as his geographical landscapes were absolutely exceptional for the time, the research of Gogol’s case becomes the research of an entire process of 1830s in which the romantic idea of the nation as a result of its natural environment shaped the relation between a man and nature in Russian literature.
+Gogol and the Geographical Imagination of Romanticism is a case study that deals with one author and one short period in the development of Russian Romanticism.
+Nonetheless, due to the fact that Gogol’s romantic conception of geography as well as his geographical landscapes were absolutely exceptional for the time, the research of Gogol’s case becomes the research of an entire process of 1830s in which the romantic idea of the nation as a consequence of its natural environment shaped the relationship between a man and nature in Russian literature.

 The work’s fit with existing literature, comparison with published books on the topic